 He practised sorcery, divination, and witchcraft he did much that was evil in the Lord’s sight.

 1 Corinthians 10:21

 you cannot drink the cup of the Lord and the cup of Demons you cannot partake of the table of the lord and the table of the demons.

-They continued to worship demons and idols made of gold silver and bronze stone and wood idols that can neither see nor hear nor walk and they did not repent of their murders or their witchcraft
+They continued to worship demons and idols made of gold silver bronze stone and wood idols that could neither see nor hear nor walk and they did not repent of their murders or their witchcraft

 For by thy sorceries were all nations deceived.

 Refers to not using mediums or people who consult with spirits of the dead and instead seek guidance from good not from the dead.